 - 1st4sport Qualifications

-To qualify for the 1st4sport Level 3 NVQ Diploma in Sports Development (QCF), learners must successfully achieve all five mandatory units and four optional units.
+To qualify for the 1st4sport Level 3 NVQ Diploma in Sports Development (QCF), students must successfully achieve all five mandatory units and four optional units.

 Learning is a combination of skills (work-based) and knowledge.
 Content has been developed by SkillsActive, the Sector Skills Council for Active Leisure, Learning, and Well-being, through consultation with a range of employers in the sector footprint.